ibm-cloud-docs/vpc/file_storage_vpc_create.md

 {: #file-storage-create-ui}
 {: ui}

-In the {{site.data.keyword.cloud_notm}} console, you can create a file shares and mount targets.
+In the {{site.data.keyword.cloud_notm}} console, you can create a file share and mount targets.

 ### Create a file share and mount target using the UI
 {: #fs-create-share-target-ui}